-In deciding to launch a fundraising during the reporting period, the
+nolders and | In deciding to launch a fundraising during the reporting period, the vestors the | Board considered:

-- the new investment pipeline; - the costs involved in issuing a prospectus and of fundraising; and - the advantages and disadvantages of a joint prospectus across the two Baronsmead VCTs which Gresham House advises.
+- the ability to adhere to the Company's dividend policy; - the effect on the NAV and the ability of the Company to be able to meet HMRC's VCT investment rules and timelines; - the new investment pipeline; - the costs involved in issuing a prospectus and of fundraising; and - the advantages and disadvantages of a joint prospectus across the two Baronsmead VCTs which Gresham House manages.

-The Strategic Report has been approved by the Board of Directors.
+by the Board of Directors.